Get 20% OFF your perfect routine. Take our health quiz.

 Can I have a glass of wine after taking CBD?

-It’s not recommended, but some people tolerate a small amount.
+It's not recommended, but some people tolerate a small amount.
 The main risk is increased drowsiness and slower reactions.
-If you do it, keep CBD low and alcohol minimal, and don’t drive.
+Keep CBD low, alcohol minimal, and don't drive.

 Does CBD make alcohol stronger?

-There’s no strong evidence that CBD makes alcohol “stronger”, but the combination may feel more sedating for some people.
-Your dose, food intake, and sensitivity matter.
+There's no strong evidence that CBD makes alcohol stronger, but the combination may feel more sedating for some people.
+Dose, food intake, and sensitivity all matter.

 Is CBD safer than alcohol?

-They’re different substances with different risk profiles.
+They're different substances with different risk profiles.
 Alcohol is well-known to impair judgement and reaction time.
-CBD is often well-tolerated, but it can still cause drowsiness or interact with medications.
+CBD is often well-tolerated but can still cause drowsiness or interact with medications.

 Should I avoid CBD if I'm on medication and drinking?